riceissa/ea-forum-reader/tutorial/README.md

 Clicking on "Run this query" (not linked in this tutorial, but linked in the actual page) below each query will take you to the GraphiQL page with the query preloaded.
-There, you can click on the "Execute Query" button to actually run the query and see the result.
+There, you can click on the "Execute Query" button (which looks like a play button) to actually run the query and see the result.

 I should note that my reader implementation is optimized for my own (probably unusual) consumption and learning.
 For article-reading and commenting purposes